 Testimonial

-Today’s consumers are resistant to sales spin and it can be difficult to override inbuilt skepticism.
+Today’s consumers are resistant to sales spin and it can be difficult to override inbuilt suspicion.
 Good promotional videos build trust, and the simplest way to do this is by recording a brief testimonial from a satisfied customer.
-Testimonial videos need to strike the perfect balance of candid tone with technical polish, but the ability to edit a clear story from a potentially long interview is essential.
+Testimonial videos need to balance a candid tone with technical polish, but the ability to edit a clear story from a potentially long interview is essential.

 Social Media Post